Improve lives. Prevent disease. Promote health. Make a Difference.

 - Perform an internship or externship.
 Faculty members strongly encourage students to do clinical work and research, and they offer contact information and other types of help in obtaining these opportunities.

-- Learn proper research procedures and strategies as you work in labs under knowledgeable instructors.
+- Work as an undergraduate research assistant.
+Learn proper research procedures and strategies as you work in labs under knowledgeable instructors.

-We strongly encourage our pre-professional students to contact the Office of Health Professions Advising during their time at Purdue.
+We strongly encourage our pre-professional students to contact the Center for Pre-Professional Advising during their time at Purdue.
 The office is very useful for designing a plan of study to meet all prerequisites for your professional school of choice.
 The office also provides great information about the application process, student organizations, and strategies to make you a successful candidate.